UIUC-ChenLab/moe_dse/IP/README.md

-The steps to generate IP candidates for DSE
+The steps to generate IP candidates and associated models for DSE

 cd script